reactjs/react.dev/beta/src/content/learn/synchronizing-with-effects.md

 Type something into the input and then immediately press "Unmount the component". **Notice how unmounting cleans up the last render's Effect.** In this example, it clears the last timeout before it has a chance to fire.

 Finally, edit the component above and **comment out the cleanup function** so that the timeouts don't get cancelled.
 Try typing `abcde` fast.
 What do you expect to happen in three seconds?
 Will `console.log(text)` inside the timeout print the *latest* `text` and produce five `abcde` logs?
-Give it a try to check your intution!
+Give it a try to check your intuition!

 Three seconds later, you should see a sequence of logs (`a`, `ab`, `abc`, `abcd`, and `abcde`) rather than five `abcde` logs. **Each Effect "captures" the `text` value from its corresponding render.**  It doesn't matter that the `text` state changed: an Effect from the render with `text = 'ab'` will always see `'ab'`.
 In other words, Effects from each render are isolated from each other.
 If you're curious how this works, you can read about [closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).